 The first step you can take in protecting your children in the car is to buckle them up.
 Riding unrestrained or improperly restrained in a car is the single greatest risk factor for death and injury for children.

 All 50 states require child safety seats, but restraints may vary by age, weight, and height among states.
 You can find out what each state requires at the Governors Highway Safety Association website.

 Here are some tips that will help you keep your tot safe in the car.

 Make sure you have the right car seat for your child's age and size.
 Each type of seat will have different height and weight recommendations, so it is important to carefully read the product information provided with your car seat.
-States may vary in their traffic safety regulations as well, so you may want to look up the laws in your state.
 A certified child passenger (CPS) technician can help with your selection.
 Visit the

 National Highway Traffic Safety Administration